Western African Ebola epidemic: Sierra Leone

 The first person reported infected in Sierra Leone, according to media reports, was a tribal healer who had been treating Ebola patients from across the nearby border with Guinea and who died on 26 May 2014; according to tribal tradition, her body was washed for burial, and this appears to have led to infections in women from neighbouring towns.
 On 11 June Sierra Leone shut its borders for trade with Guinea and Liberia and closed some schools in an attempt to slow the spread of the virus; on 30 July the government began to deploy troops to enforce quarantines.

 During the first week of November, reports told of a worsening situation due to intense transmission in Freetown.
-According to the Disaster Emergency Committee, food shortages resulting from aggressive quarantines were making the situation worse, and on 4 November media reported that thousands had violated quarantine in search of food in the town of Kenema.
+According to the Disaster Emergency Committee, food shortages resulting from aggressive quarantines were making the situation worse.
+On 4 November media reported that thousands had violated quarantine in search of food in the town of Kenema.

 With the number of cases continuing to increase, an MSF coordinator described the situation in Sierra Leone as "catastrophic", saying, "there are several villages and communities that have been basically wiped out ...
 Whole communities have disappeared but many of them are not in the statistics."
 In mid-November, the WHO reported that, while there was some evidence that the number of cases was no longer rising in Guinea and Liberia, steep increases persisted in Sierra Leone.